Small business lending program on hold after reaching limit

 Democrats like House Speaker Nancy Pelosi of California are also seeking to add provisions that among other things would help minority businesses.

-A Senate session Thursday afternoon likely won't produce any progress, which means the business payroll subsidy program won't get funding until next week at the earliest.
+With the stalemate, the business payroll subsidy program likely won’t get funding until next week at the earliest.

-The most likely outcome if there is to be a successful result could be a relatively narrowly-drawn bill involving additional funding for hospitals and maybe testing.
+Although the halt to the program is expected to be temporary, it is another frustration for owners whose loan money has been delayed by a series of obstacles.

+The number of approved loans is more than 30 times what the SBA processes in a year.
+The crush of applications caused technological problems at the SBA and a backlog at banks.
+However, many owners also faced bank requirements that excluded even long-time customers and many of those who could apply received little or no information about the status of their applications.

 (0) comments